JKZH-Cyber/JKZH-Cyber/README.md

 ## Projects
 - <a href="https://github.com/JKZH-Cyber/Honeypot-Project">Honeypot Project</a>
+- <a href="https://github.com/JKZH-Cyber/Web-Application-Penetration-Testing-with-DVWA">Web Application Penetration Testing with DVWA</a>

 ## Disclaimer
 **Please Note:** Some links connected to badges on this page may be outdated due to vendor changes on their website.
 I'm working on getting these updated.
 For current resources, please do your own research.